 1. Download and print the Mommy Is Poem (download it below).

-2. Ask your kids to fill out the poem.
+3. Ask your kids to fill out the poem/have your students fill out the poem.

-This can be given as a Mother’s Day card or can be the Mother’s Day present.
+This can be given as a Mother’s Day card or can be a Mother’s Day present.

 I don’t need another Mother’s Day mug or frame or homemade pasta necklace.